Tyson Philpot

-Tyson Philpot (born July 26, 2000) is a professional Canadian football wide receiver for the Montreal Alouettes of the Canadian Football League (CFL).
+Tyson Philpot (born July 26, 2000) is a Canadian professional football wide receiver for the Montreal Alouettes of the Canadian Football League (CFL).

 University career

 Philpot was recruited by multiple U Sports football programs following high school, and ultimately committed to play for the Calgary Dinos in January 2018.
 In his rookie year, in 2018, he played in all eight regular season games where he had 32 receptions for 741 yards and four touchdowns.
 He also recorded the longest catch in program history when he had a 107-yard touchdown reception on September 7, 2018, against the UBC Thunderbirds.
 At the end of the season, he was named a Canada West All-Star and was awarded the Peter Gorman Trophy as the U Sports Rookie of the Year.

 In his sophomore season in 2019, Philpot suffered a foot injury and only played in the first and last games of the regular season where he had four receptions for 87 yards and one touchdown.
 However, he played in all four post-season games where he had 14 catches for 234 yards and one touchdown.
 In the 55th Vanier Cup game, he had four catches for 52 yards as the Dinos defeated the Montreal Carabins and Philpot won his first national championship.

 Due to the cancellation of the 2020 U Sports football season, Philpot did not play in 2020.
 However, he returned in 2021, where he finished third in the country with 746 receiving yards from 41 catches and led all of U Sports with nine receiving touchdowns in just six games.
 He was again named a Canada West All-Star and U Sports First Team All-Canadian, and was also named the Canada West player of the year.
 However, the Dinos failed to qualify for the playoffs and were unable to defend their Vanier Cup title.
 For his U Sports career, he played in 16 regular season games where he had 77 receptions for 1,574 yards and 14 touchdowns.